This article is not about the glory of Islamic Medicine of past 1000 years which produced great physicians like al Razi and Ibn Sina.

 Washing all the exposed areas of the body, hand, feet, face, mouth, nostrils etc. 5 times a day is a healthy preventive procedure.

 Handwashing is being emphasized more and more in hospitals now in order to prevent the spread of germs.
-However, non-Muslims did not know that handwashing is so important - it has been ordered in Quran (5:7) 1400 years ago.
+However, many non-Muslims did not know that handwashing is so important - it has been ordered in Quran (5:7) 1400 years ago.
 And for complete cleanliness bathing is advised (4:43).

 2. Recitation of Quran: